ansys/pymapdl/doc/source/user_guide/mesh_geometry.rst

      Y Bounds    -0.008, 0.018
      Z Bounds    -0.003, 0.015

-As you can see, you do not need to call the entitities in the new API.
+As you can see, you do not need to call the entities in the new API.

 For more differences between the new Geometry API and the old one, see :ref:`migration_geometry_api_066`.